JAYASREE24032006/Ex-7---Implement-DES-Encryption-and-Decryption/README.md

 # EX7 - IMPLEMENT DES ENCRYPTION AND DECRYPTION

 ## AIM :
-To Implement the  Data encryption standard algorithm (DES) using program.
+To Implement data Encryption Standard (AES) Algorithm for a practical application like URL Encryption.
 ## ALGORITHM :
 ### STEP-1 :
 Read the 64-bit plain text.